Distributed compute regions (limited availability)

 • Distributed Data.
 Enable global data distribution to power real-time decisioning and scaled computing at the edge.

 • AI Inferencing.
-Leverage near-user generalized computing to deliver the services offered by LLMs at a global scale.
+Leverage near-user generalized computing to deliver large language model (LLM) services at a global scale.

 Limits and considerations

-• Available features and services: Distributed compute regions support a subset of Akamai cloud computing features and services that are essential to building and deploying highly available edge-native applications.
-For more information, see Distributed Compute Regions features and services.
+• Available features and services: Distributed compute regions support a subset of Akamai cloud computing features and services that are essential for edge-native applications.
+To learn more, see Distributed compute region features and services.

 • Bandwidth: Egress limits for Compute Instances in distributed regions are similar to core regions.
-In the event of abnormal usage, however, Akamai may need to implement traffic management procedures to ensure network stability and fair usage of impacted resources.
+If abnormal usage occurs, Akamai may implement traffic management procedures to maintain network stability and fair usage of impacted resources.

-• Workload migration: You can migrate Compute Instances from one distributed region to another through cold or warm migration (live migration is not supported).
-You cannot migrate Compute Instances between distributed and core regions.
-To learn more about the types of migrations, see Maintenance and migrations.
+• Workload migration: You can migrate Compute Instances between distributed regions through cold or warm migration.
+Live migration, and migration between distributed and core regions, are not supported.
+To learn more, see Maintenance and migrations.

-• Disk encryption: Local disk encryption is enabled by default for Compute Instances in distributed regions, and cannot be disabled.
+• Disk encryption: Local disk encryption is on by default for Compute Instances in distributed regions, and can't be turned off.
 For more information, see Disk encryption.